davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 We are going to follow, as much as we can, a GitOps methodology in this demo.
 So we will have everything in our Git repository and use **ArgoCD** to deploy it in the cluster.

-In the current Git repository, the [gitops/cluster-config](../gitops/cluster-config/) directory contains OpenShift cluster configurations such as:
+In the current Git repository, the [gitops/cluster-config](https://github.com/davidseve/cloud-native-deployment-strategies/tree/main/gitops/cluster-config) directory contains OpenShift cluster configurations such as:

 - namespaces `gitops`.
 - operator **Openshift Pipelines**.
 - cluster role `tekton-admin-view`.
 - role binding for ArgoCD and Pipelines to the namespace `gitops`.
-- `pipelines-blue-green` the pipelines that we will see later for blue/green deployment.
+- `pipelines-blue-green` the pipelines that we will see later for Blue/Green deployment.
 - Tekton cluster role.
 - Tekton tasks for git and Openshift clients.

-Let's configure Argo CD to recursively sync the content of the [gitops/cluster-config](../gitops/cluster-config/) directory to the OpenShift cluster.
+Let's configure Argo CD to recursively sync the content of the [gitops/cluster-config](https://github.com/davidseve/cloud-native-deployment-strategies/tree/main/gitops/cluster-config) directory into the OpenShift cluster.

-But first we have to set your GutHub credentials.
+But first, we have to set your GitHub credentials.
 Please edit the file `blue-green-pipeline/application-cluster-config.yaml`.
-It should looks like:
+It should look like this:

 ```yaml
 apiVersion: argoproj.io/v1alpha1